Pappol/low_power_segmentation/README.md

-# Sample Solution for LPCVC 2023
+# Proposed Solution for LPCVC 2023

-> Example solution for LPCVC 2023 for a Jetson Nano
+> solution for LPCVC 2023 for a Jetson Nano

 ## Table of Contents